cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - 'FEATURE_TOGGLES_TAB'
 - 'REPORTS_TAB'
 - 'RESERVATIONS_TAB'
-- 'FEATURE_RESERVATIONS'

-`RESERVATIONS_TAB` defaults to `Reservations` and stores the structured reservation ledger used to derive availability. `FEATURE_RESERVATIONS` gates reservation-aware workflows; it defaults to `FALSE` when absent so new environments remain inert until the sheet configuration is populated.
+`RESERVATIONS_TAB` defaults to `Reservations` and stores the structured reservation ledger used to derive availability.
+If the key is missing, the adapter falls back to the default name so new environments remain inert until the sheet configuration is populated.

+### Sheet-based Feature Toggles (`Feature_Toggles` tab)

+The `Feature_Toggles` worksheet in the Recruitment sheet stores **sheet-only feature flags**.
+These keys are **not** environment variables and must **not** be added to `.env.example`.

+Current keys include (non-exhaustive):

+- `FEATURE_ONBOARDING` — gates the onboarding flow.
+- `FEATURE_REPORTS` — gates recruiter reports.
+- `FEATURE_RESERVATIONS` — gates reservation-aware workflows (e.g., `!reserve`,
+  reminder jobs) once implemented.

+If a toggle key is missing in `Feature_Toggles`, its behaviour should default to a safe value (usually `FALSE`/disabled) so new environments remain inert until explicitly configured in the sheet.

 ### Onboarding
 - `ONBOARDING_TAB` (string) — Sheet tab name containing the onboarding questions with headers `flow, order, qid, label, type, required, maxlen, validate, help, options, visibility_rules, nav_rules`.
 Preloaded at startup and refreshed weekly; missing or invalid values surface `missing config key: ONBOARDING_TAB` during refresh.